Sueraaa/project1-group5/README.md

    * The UK dataset has shown that there is little to no corelation between e-cigarette and cigarette users among the population as a whole.
    * Although there has been a rapid decline in cigarette users, showing the lowest numbers of all time in the United Kingdom.
 E-cigarette users have not increased at the same rate of the decline as cigarette users.
 ![LIne_graph2](Project_1/Output_Files/25_34_ecig_vs_cig.png)
-* From 2014 to 2019, the data shows that there was a correlation between the decline of cigarette smokers and increase of e-cigarette users.
+* From 2014 to 2019, the data shows that there was a decline of cigarette smokers and increase of e-cigarette users.
-* From 2020 onwards howvever, there is no relationship to be found.
+* From 2020 onwards however, there was a apike and a slow decline.
 Rather the 2022 data shows that both cigarette and e-cigarette use both went down.

 In conclsion, the data shows there is no direct relationship with quitting traditional smoking and e-cigarette use, rather an indirect relationship.